dadrian/dadrian.io/content/blog/posts/sct-not-after.md

 threshold only needs to be applied to the `NotBefore` (start) date, rather than the `NotAfter` (expiration) date.

-SCTNotAfter is a way of a getting cryptographic assurance about the NotBefore date, and can be used to implement distrusts that "grandfather in" existing certificates, without risking a CA backdating a certificate to get around the distrust (which [has happened in the past][wosign-backdate]!).
-The way it works is by selecting an "SCTNotAfter date" for some CA certificate, and then requiring any leaf certificate that chains through that CA to have at least one SCT with a timestamp from _before_ the SCTNotAfter date.
+The mechanism for forward-looking, interstitial free distrusts, is _SCTNotAfter_.
+An SCTNotAfter constraint is a mechanism for cryptographic assurance about the NotBefore date, and can be used to implement distrusts that "grandfather in" existing certificates, without risking a CA backdating a certificate to get around the distrust (which [has happened in the past][wosign-backdate]!).
+Existing certificates from the distrusted CA will continue to work without errors.
+SCTNotAfter works by selecting an "SCTNotAfter date" for some CA certificate, and then requiring any leaf certificate that chains through that CA to have at least one SCT with a timestamp from _before_ the SCTNotAfter date.
 This means that the certificate was disclosed to at least one CT log prior to the SCTNotAfter date.
 Even if the CA backdates the NotBefore field, the timestamp in the SCT should[^4] still be accurate.

 For a CA that's distrusted over repeated compliance failures, this date can be in the future.
 This gives time for the CA to reissue any existing certificates